robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 <small>Photos by Walda Verbaenen</small>

-...and in the process they wrote a nifty book about the process!
+...and then they wrote a nifty book about the process!
 But not only that, the team then created revivals of Rosart’s letters, creating a number of lovely fonts.
-Especially the flourished capitals:
+Especially the flourished capitals here:

 ![An example of the flourished capitals](/uploads/decorative.jpg)

-Here’s another punk rock thing: the students all worked towards building this typographic system.
+Besides the course-as-publishing-project, here’s another punk rock thing: the students all worked towards building this typographic system.
 This is odd because most type courses work like courses of any field: students are effectively in competition with one another, working on their own projects.
-But this seems like a much healthier way to foster collaboration.
+But this seems like a much healthier way to foster collaboration and to create a more beautiful, complete thing.

-Also the website is fantastic and the fact that they’re treating this course like a publishing project is _fascinating_ to me.
-But wait—what’s a revival again?
-Well, the website notes:
+Also?
+The website is fantastic and the fact that they’re treating this whole course like a publishing project is _fascinating_ to me; it’s how all courses should be run.

+But, there was a moment in reading the website where I started to feel the familiar hmmmmmmm of typography writing.
+It’s the part where the website describes what a type design revival is:

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.

-Ugh.
-This is where things begin to sour for me; what does any of this mean?
+This is where things began to sour for me because—ugh—what does any of this mean?
 The words make sense but it’s written in a style that’s familiar to anyone that reads about the field of typography.
 It’s what’s known to folks outside the field as “academic writing” but it’s what I consider to simply be bad writing—it’s waffling and unclear.
 In my experience, the word “nevertheless” is a good sign that a paragraph needs to be ejected into the Sun and the whole piece desperately requires a rewrite.
 As much as that might hurt.

 Read this sentence again though because I think it’s extremely important if we want to become good writers, regardless of the field in which we write: